What Front End Programming Languages Should You Learn?

 As someone who’s been through this process for over a decade, I’ve made this post to make your learning journey smoother.

-Top front-end programming languages to learn in 2024
+Top front-end languages to learn in 2024

 For web front-end development: